History of antisemitism: Poland

 In 1918, newly independent Poland had the largest Jewish population in Europe.
 Between 1918 and 1921, some 130 pogroms resulted in an estimated 300 Jewish deaths, driven by resentment over their perceived economic power and claims of supporting "Judeo-Bolshevism".
 Western pressure led to Poland granting Jews equal rights and religious freedoms in its 1921 Constitution.
 While conditions improved under Józef Piłsudski's rule (1926–1935), antisemitism grew during the Great Depression.
 Nationalists, like National Democracy ideologue Roman Dmowski, promoted Nazi-style antisemitic propaganda, claiming Poland could not accommodate 3 million Jews, demanding they emigrate.

 From 1935 to 1937, anti-Jewish violence killed 79 Jews and injured 500.
 In 1936, Cardinal Hlond, the Catholic primate of Poland, published a pastoral letter condemning the attacks, but also accused Jews of battling the Church, promoting atheism and communism, corrupting morality, disseminating pornography, engaging in treachery and usury.
 The Polish government likewise condemned the violence and sought ways to reduce the Jewish populace through mass emigration, even exploring sending them to Madagascar.
 In 1938, it stripped Polish citizenship from tens of thousands of Jews living abroad.
 By the outbreak of WWII in 1939, the government was considering its own version of the Nuremberg Laws.

 During the war the Nazis implemented the Holocaust in Poland.
 They used Polish police and railroad personnel to guard the ghettos and transport Jews.
-The Blue Police helped enforce German anti-Jewish policies, such as the ghetto liquidations from 1942-1943.
+The Blue Police helped enforce German anti-Jewish policies, such as the ghetto liquidations from 1942 to 1943.
 Encouraged by Nazi antisemitism, local residents attacked Jews in a number of small towns, as during the 1941 Jedwabne pogrom where several hundred Jews were murdered by their neighbors, and in Gniewczyna Łańcucka in 1942 where residents tortured, raped, and killed dozens of their Jewish neighbors.